marcosvcassel/host_footprint/README.md

 * Generate PDF and xls reports with the findings
 * Store all this in a database
 * Allow a db search form a minimalist web UI

+## Open questions
+* Ignoring venv files has any impact in the project?
+* Should I use requirements.txt intead and global libs in my system?
+* What are the best practices in version control when using venv?